hellostu/Pin/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 Pin was designed to simplify AutoLayout code.
-It is designed to read much more easily than using just NSLayoutConstraint objects.
-Here is some typical AutoLayout code which matches says that a view's width should match it's parent:
+It is intended to be easier to read than NSLayoutConstraint code.
+Here is some typical AutoLayout code which matches a view's width to it's parent's width:

 ```Swift
 let view = UIView()